Dallara F192

 The Dallara F192 was a Formula One car designed by Giampaolo Dallara, of Dallara, and used by the BMS Scuderia Italia team during the 1992 Formula One season.
 The car was powered by the Ferrari V12 engine and ran on Goodyear tyres.

 First raced in the South African Grand Prix, the F192's best finish was two 6th places, both achieved by Pierluigi Martini, at the Spanish Grand Prix and San Marino Grand Prix respectively.
-It was the last Dallara chassis to be used by Scuderia Italia.
+It was the last Dallara chassis to be used by Scuderia Italia and the final Formula One chassis made by Dallara until 2016.

 Design and development

 For the 1992 season, team owner Giuseppe Lucchini took over Ferrari's engine supply arrangement with Minardi.
 This arrangement provided the team with Ferrari 3.5 L V12 engines, although to 1991 specification.
 The chassis, designed by Giampaolo Dallara, was a development of the previous year's car but adapted for use with the new engine, which required a larger fuel cell.
 It was the only 1992 car to use a high front wing with deep end plates which, after the first race of the year, were supported by cables.

 The car's monocoque chassis was of carbon fibre and provided with Dallara's own six-speed transverse gearbox.
 The F192 was configured with double wishbone pushrod suspension having a single damper at the front but dual dampers at the rear.
 Partway through the season, the front suspension was switched to a dual damper system.
 Brakes were by Brembo with Carbone Industrie pads.
 The steering was of a Momo design and the car ran on Goodyear tyres.
 Its wheelbase was 2960 mm, the front track was 1817 mm while the rear track was 1616 mm.
 The capacity of the fuel tank was 225 L and fuel and oil was supplied by Agip.
 The overall weight of the car was 505 kg.

 Presented in a largely red colour with white trim, the F192 carried sponsorship from cigarette brand Marlboro, SPAL, Fin-Eco, the fuel concern Agip and Lucchini's own steel manufacturing concern.

 The team's drivers both complained about the handling of the car and consequently aerodynamics and the suspension were refined continuously throughout the year.
 The suspension was particularly sensitive, and the original Koni dampers were laterally swapped out for Penske product and then Dynamic Suspension units.
 The results achieved by the end of the European stage of the season were not what was expected and for the following season, Lucchini decided to use a chassis designed by Lola.
 This ended a five-year relationship with Dallara.